Infrastructure profileActive

 Strategic Layer

 Sarakhs Special Economic Zone matters in the Hormuz Graph because it sits at Iran’s northeast trade interface with Turkmenistan and Central Asia, close to rail-border infrastructure and Mashhad’s regional market.
 Its role connects special-zone regulation, rail and road freight, warehousing, customs-sensitive movement, and Central Asia-facing export-import flows.
 Unlike Dogharoon, which is Afghanistan-facing, Sarakhs is tied to Turkmenistan-linked corridor logic where transshipment, documentation, storage, and rail-road coordination determine whether industrial and consumer goods can move efficiently through northeast Iran.
+Provides a Turkmenistan-facing entry, exit and transit point for goods moving between Iran and Central Asian markets.

 Useful for Central Asia-facing route selection, special-zone entry analysis, warehouse-location screening, rail-road freight planning, customs-process review, and partner search in Razavi Khorasan.
 Companies can compare Sarakhs with Lotfabad, Incheh Borun, Dogharoon, and Astara for different cargo types and corridor strategies.
 Due diligence should verify zone rules, active tenants, rail interfaces, storage quality, border procedures, trucking availability, and sanctions or compliance exposure.